yairEO/tagify/README.md

 dropdown:hide      | Suggestions dropdown has been removed from the DOM dropdown:select    | Suggestions dropdown item selected (by mouse/keyboard/touch) dropdown:scroll    | Tells the percentage scrolled. (`event.detail.percentage`)
+dropdown:noMatch   | No whitelist suggestion item matched for the the typed input.
+At this point it is possible to manually set `tagify.suggestedListItems` to any possible custom value, for example: `[{ value:"default" }]`

 ## Hooks